ahmetsenturk/masters-thesis/content/evaluation.typ

   kind: table,                   // so it appears under "List of Tables" ) <interview-participants>
 \
-=== Materials

 Participants interacted with the feedback preferences setup integrated into the exercise workflow.
 The target task was a short, text-based machine learning question chosen to be conceptually accessible to all participants.

-=== Procedure
 Each session followed a seven-step script (see @interview-steps).
 Participants were encouraged to think aloud throughout the interaction.

 #figure(
   sci-table-2col(